This life-changing chicken crust pizza is made with ground chicken, parmesan, and spices.

 - Remove the crust from the oven (keep the oven on) and let it rest in the pan for 5 minutes.

 - Spread the pizza sauce evenly on the baked crust.
-Add the mozzarella, then the pepperoni and olives (or your own favorite toppings).
+Add the mozzarella, pepperoni, and olives (or your favorite toppings).

 - Return the pizza to the oven for 5-7 minutes to melt the cheese.

-- Allow the pizza to rest for a couple of minutes, then cut it into six slices and serve.
+- Allow the pizza to rest for a few minutes, then cut it into six slices and serve.